Installing GOAD on PROXMOX Part 1: pfSense

 Modified routing table on proxmox machine

-Then save the iptable rules:
+Then save the iptables rules:

 iptables-save | sudo tee /etc/network/save-iptables